sentinooel/RblNameValidator/replit.md

   - Updated username checker component with cleaner, professional design
   - Fixed all syntax errors and confirmed application runs properly
   - All migration checklist items completed successfully
+- July 02, 2025.
+Professional UI redesign and branding update:
+  - Rebranded application as "RobloxCheck" for professional appearance
+  - Redesigned button styles to look more natural and less AI-generated
+  - Updated all card components with clean, professional styling
+  - Removed excessive gradients and animations for cleaner appearance
+  - Simplified component layouts similar to NameVault design patterns
+  - Reduced API polling frequency from 3 seconds to 30 seconds
+  - Added proper page title and meta description for SEO
+  - All components now use consistent, professional design language

 ## User Preferences